Integration of payment methods

 authorize.net- payment gateway

 Owned by Visa, Authorize.net is used by over 430,000 merchants.
-It provides dedicated merchant accounts through its network of partner banks and processes over 1 billion transactions annually.
-Merchants can choose between two service options: a payment gateway, if they already have a merchant account, or an all-in-one option that includes a merchant account.
+It provides dedicated merchant accounts through its network of partner banks and processes over 1 billion transactions and $149 billion in payments every year.
+Merchants can choose between two service options: a payment gateway, if they already have a merchant account, or or an all-in-one solution (with a partner bank’s merchant account).

 Authorize.net accepts all major credit cards and digital payment solutions.
 However, it’s not just about payment processing.
 Authorize.net also offers a range of additional services like fraud detection, recurring billing, invoicing, and advanced reporting features.

-Pricing: There’s a monthly account fee of $25 and $49 for merchant account setup.
-It charges 2.9% + $0.30 per transaction.
+Pricing: There’s a monthly gateway fee of $25 + $49 setup (all-in-one plans may have additional fees).
+It charges 2.9% + $0.30 per transaction (varies by plan; in-person rates are lower).
 Find more information about pricing here.

 Strengths: